-When you think of a student’s to-do list prior to leaving for college, you probably do not think that completing his or her estate plan is at the top of that list.
+When you think of a student’s to-do list prior to leaving for college, you may not have considered your student’s estate plan.
 However, it should be.
-Estate planning for college-aged students is becoming more common and provides protection to both parents and their children while they attend college.
+Estate planning for college-aged students is becoming more common and can provide protection, comfort, and convenience to both parents and their children while they attend college.

 Most students are eighteen by the time they attend college.
-This means that they are legally an adult and their parents are no longer entitled to receive their confidential medical information.
+This means that they are legally an adult, and their parents are no longer entitled to receive their confidential financial and medical information.
 This is true even if the student is still on their parent’s insurance plan.
-This can be a big change for both parents and their children.
-While this may just be an annoyance for the student that their parents cannot make doctor’s appointments for them or help coordinate their medical care, this can also lead to issues in the event of an emergency.
+While this may just be an annoyance for the student that their parents cannot make doctor’s appointments for them or help coordinate their medical care, this can also lead to more serious issues in the event of an emergency.
 This concern has been highlighted this year due to COVID and its related issues.

-If you have a student who is attending college, you should put completing their estate plan at the top of their to-do list before they leave for college.
+If you have a student who is attending college, you should consider completing their estate plan before they leave for college.
 Contact the experienced attorneys at Slotegraaf Niehoff, P.C. to discuss an estate planning package for your college-aged student.